The problem with sample covariance matrices

 Alternatives and when to use them

 Factor models — such as the Barra factor model used by institutional risk systems — are the dominant alternative for large asset universes.
 Rather than estimating all pairwise correlations directly, factor models decompose returns into systematic factor exposures plus idiosyncratic residuals, then construct the covariance matrix from factor loadings and factor covariances.
-This dramatically reduces the parameter estimation problem: instead of estimating n(n+1)/2 covariances, you estimate k×n factor loadings plus a much smaller k×k factor covariance matrix.
+This dramatically reduces the parameter estimation problem: instead of estimating n(n+1)/2 covariances, factor models estimate k×n factor loadings plus a much smaller k×k factor covariance matrix.
 For universes of 200 or more assets, factor models are generally superior to Ledoit-Wolf shrinkage.

 Covariance estimation sits at the base of the portfolio construction stack.
 Errors here propagate through every subsequent calculation.
 Ledoit-Wolf shrinkage is the most reliable tool available for ensuring that base is solid.